+- 4.4.4.1 Pedestrian access which is identifiable from the street and visitor car parking areas and other public area. - 4.4.4.2 Access for pedestrians which directly fronts the primary street. - 4.4.4.3 Internal ground floor level to be at grade. - 4.4.4.4 Design of balustrades to be integrated into the design of the development. - 4.4.4.5 Ramps are not to exceed 50 percent of the active frontage.

+4.4.5 VEHICLE ACCESS
-4.4.4.1 Pedestrian access which is identifiable from the street and visitor car parking areas and other public a 4.4.4.2 Access for pedestrians which directly fronts the primary street.
-4.4.4.3 Internal ground floor level to be at grade.
-4.4.4.4 Design of balustrades to be integrated into the design of the development.
-4.4.4.5 Ramps are not to exceed 50 percent of the active frontage.
-4.4.5 V EHICLE ACCESS In addition to Acceptable Outcomes of Section 3.8 of R-Codes Volume 2.
-4.4.5.1 Service areas and vehicular access shall be: a.
-Taken from the rear laneway or secondary street in the first instances; or b.
-Collocated where taken from the primary street to maximise the width of active frontages; 4.4.5.2 Access to onsite car parking spaces to be provided: a.
-Where available, from a right of way available for lawful use to access the relevant lot and whi from the property boundary to a dedicated road; or b.
-From a secondary street where no right of way exists; or c.
-From the primary street frontage where no secondary street or right-of way exists.
-4.4.5.3 Access to a right of way is required to be trafficable to the nearest dedicated road.
-The cost to upgra trafficable is to be borne by the applicant.
-4.4.5.4 Where vehicular access is provided from a street, all vehicles are required to enter and exit the site in 4.4.5.5 Roller shutters, doors and screens are to be visually permeable.
-4.4.5.6 Onsite parking for a development shall be located beneath or at the rear of buildings.
-4.4.5.7 In a mixed-use development, car bays should be clearly signposted differentiating between the resid car bays.
-4.4.5.8 Where on-site parking provided for customer/client use is not directly visible from the adjacent street provided to promote public knowledge of and direction to the car park.
-This signage is to comply wi Policy relating to Signs and Advertising.

-- 4.4.5.9 Existing trees must not be removed to provide for vehicle access. - 4.4.5.10 Each lot is to provide a maximum of one crossover.

-The maximum width of a single crossover is 3m.
+In addition to Acceptable Outcomes of Section 3.8 of R-Codes Volume 2.

+- 4.4.5.1 Service areas and vehicular access shall be: - Taken from the rear laneway or secondary street in the first instances; or - Collocated where taken from the primary street to maximise the width of active frontages; - 4.4.5.2 Access to onsite car parking spaces to be provided: - Where available, from a right of way available for lawful use to access the relevant lot and which is adequately paved and drained from the property boundary to a dedicated road; or

+- b.
+From a secondary street where no right of way exists; or - c.
+From the primary street frontage where no secondary street or right-of way exists. - 4.4.5.3 Access to a right of way is required to be trafficable to the nearest dedicated road.
+The cost to upgrade a right of way to make it trafficable is to be borne by the applicant. - 4.4.5.4 Where vehicular access is provided from a street, all vehicles are required to enter and exit the site in forward gear. - 4.4.5.5 Roller shutters, doors and screens are to be visually permeable. - 4.4.5.6 Onsite parking for a development shall be located beneath or at the rear of buildings. - 4.4.5.7 In a mixed-use development, car bays should be clearly signposted differentiating between the residential car bays and the commercial car bays. - 4.4.5.8 Where on-site parking provided for customer/client use is not directly visible from the adjacent street, adequate signage is to be provided to promote public knowledge of and direction to the car park.
+This signage is to comply with the requirements of the City's Policy relating to Signs and Advertising. - 4.4.5.9 Existing trees must not be removed to provide for vehicle access. - 4.4.5.10 Each lot is to provide a maximum of one crossover. - 4.4.5.11 The maximum width of a single crossover is 3m.
 The maximum width of a double crossover is 5m.